 The Flying Locksmiths are “physical security specialists” who have been in operation since 1946.
 Their technicians don’t just rekey and install locks—they’ll also install door hardware, new frames, intercoms, and other high-tech access control equipment.
 The Flying Locksmiths Franchise may be 70 years old, but they are definitely up-to-date with the latest technology that businesses and homes need to stay protected.

 They claim Pop-A-Lock is their only competitor nationally, so you would have very little competition and could easily gain a strong foothold in your area.
 Financial reports released show the average annual gross profit for a franchisee over the last 4 years was $441,225!

-About 90% of your business will come from commercial clients including Walmart, Bank of America, FedEx, Costco, and Coca-Cola.
-If you want to buy this low-cost locksmith franchise you’ll need to have business management, marketing, corporate, or entrepreneurial experience and open in an area with a population of at least 500,000.
+About 90% of your business will come from commercial clients, including Walmart, Bank of America, FedEx, Costco, and Coca-Cola.
+If you want to buy this low-cost locksmith franchise, you’ll need to have business management, marketing, corporate, or entrepreneurial experience and be open in an area with a population of at least 500,000.

 The Flying Locksmiths franchise cost: $50,000 in liquid capital

 Mr. Rekey Locksmith has been on the block for over 25 years and serves homeowners, rental companies, real estate agents, and commercial customers.
 The majority of their business comes from residential customers, who benefit from a special offer: technicians will rekey up to 6 keyholes, make 4 copies of new keys, and update existing deadbolts, all for under $100.

 This locksmith franchise has a call center dedicated to handling all of your customer calls, technicians’ calls, orders, and accounting queries, leaving you with more time to devote to marketing your business, running your team, and just keeping an eye on everything, making sure it’s all going smoothly.